IPC intelligent process control

-The gauging results can be easily read in real-time by a software package which offers the ability to connect to certain modern machine tool controls.
+The gauging results can be easily read in real-time by IPC, which offers the ability to connect to certain modern machine tool controls.
 This allows offset values to be updated, enabling true automated process control.
-Data from Equator can be used to update tool offsets repeatably and reliably, compensating for common causes of process instability, for example tool wear and thermal drift.
+Data from Equator can be used to update offsets repeatably and reliably, compensating for common causes of process instability, for example tool wear and thermal drift.

 Maintain acceptable part tolerances

-Tool offsets can be statistically controlled to maintain acceptable tolerances of machined parts.
-This is achieved by calculating tool compensation based upon a running average of feature measurements compared with tolerance limits.
+Offsets can be statistically controlled to maintain acceptable tolerances of machined parts.
+This is achieved by calculating compensation values based upon a running average of feature measurements compared with tolerance limits.

 Report need for tool change to the operator